well-id/dliswriter/docs/developerguide/writingfile/dlisfileobject.rst

 However, while the HDF5 structure is strictly hierarchical, the same cannot be said about DLIS.
 For example, the same Zone can be referenced by multiple Splices, Parameters, and Computations.
 It is also possible to add any object without it referencing or being referenced by other objects.
-This is the case both for _standalone_ objects, such as Message or Comment, and the potentially interlinked objects, such as Zone or Parameter.
+This is the case both for *standalone* objects, such as :ref:`Message` or :ref:`Comment`, and the potentially interlinked objects, such as :ref:`Zone` or :ref:`Parameter`.
-(Note: adding a standalone Channel object is possible, but is known to cause issues in some readers, e.g. *DeepView*.)
+(Note: adding a standalone :ref:`Channel` object is possible, but is known to cause issues in some readers, e.g. *DeepView*.)
 For this reason, in the ``dlis-writer`` implementation, adding objects in the `h5py` manner is only possible from the top level - a ``DLISFile``: